The Normans built a settlement here at Bannow just a few hundred metres from the site of the first landing of Norman forces in Ireland.

 The Birth of a Norman Town

-Set around St. Mary’s Church the town of Bannow had at least six streets of thatched houses and a small castle as well as a port sheltered from winter storms behind this headland.
+Set around St. Mary’s Church the town of Bannow had six streets of thatched houses and a small castle as well as a port sheltered from winter storms behind this headland.
 A water mill ground flour for the needs of the local community.
 Rent returns suggest that around 160 families lived here in the year 1300.

 Trade – the Life and Death of a Medieval Town